Social contract: John Rawls' Theory of Justice (1971)

 Building on the work of Immanuel Kant with its presumption of limits on the state, John Rawls (1921–2002), in A Theory of Justice (1971), proposed a contractarian approach whereby rational people in a hypothetical "original position" would set aside their individual preferences and capacities under a "veil of ignorance" and agree to certain general principles of justice and legal organization.
 This idea is also used as a game-theoretical formalization of the notion of fairness.

-David Gauthier's Morals By Agreement (1986)
+David Gauthier's Morals by Agreement (1986)

-David Gauthier "neo-Hobbesian" theory argues that cooperation between two independent and self-interested parties is indeed possible, especially when it comes to understanding morality and politics.
+David Gauthier's "neo-Hobbesian" theory argues that cooperation between two independent and self-interested parties is indeed possible, especially when it comes to understanding morality and politics.
 Gauthier notably points out the advantages of cooperation between two parties when it comes to the challenge of the prisoner's dilemma.
 He proposes that, if two parties were to stick to the original agreed-upon arrangement and morals outlined by the contract, they would both experience an optimal result.
 In his model for the social contract, factors including trust, rationality, and self-interest keep each party honest and dissuade them from breaking the rules.